-By designing and employing group activities throughout the semester, my physical and online classrooms transform into a place of congeniality where students can discuss the course’s key themes while also engaging in critical thinking.
-Link to icebreaker Building a sense of camaraderie early in the semester creates a sense of belonging among students and facilitates peer-to-peer feedback for subsequent assignments.
+By assigning group activities throughout the semester, my physical and online classrooms transform into congenial spaces where students can discuss the course’s key themes and improve their critical thinking skills.
+Link to icebreaker Building a sense of camaraderie early in the semester creates a sense of belonging among students and facilitates peer-to-peer feedback in subsequent assignments.

-Many of the in-class activities include the examination of primary sources for historical context.
-When students engage with a historical document for the first time, they are encouraged to suspend judgement and set aside their own preconceptions.
+My in-class activities include the examination of primary sources for contextual purposes.
+When students engage with historical documents for the first time, they are encouraged to suspend judgement and set aside their own preconceptions.
 Link to document

-Suspending judgement helps students to read primary sources closely and appreciate historical context.
+Suspending judgement helps students to read primary sources closely and to appreciate the historical background in which they were created.
 By reading a document in this way, students begin to notice the gap between their twenty-first century perspectives and those of their historical subjects.
-This awareness generates historically-grounded interpretations of the past.
-Finally, students apply their interpretations of primary sources by consulting secondary sources to see whether their hypotheses affirm or contradict those of other historians.
-Students are able to demonstrate in-depth primary source analysis and assess historical claims and arguments with greater precision by the end of the semester.
+This awareness generates more nuanced interpretations of the past.
+Finally, students apply their interpretations of primary sources to scholarly publications to see whether their hypotheses affirm or contradict those of other historians.
+By the end of the semester, students are able to demonstrate solid primary source analysis and assess historical claims with greater precision.

 With respect to the writing process, students learn how to modify their original hypothesis and revise their lines of argumentation.
-Peer-to-peer feedback is key to revising as it pushes students to articulate their interpretations to their classmates, forcing them to synthesize their ideas while, simultaneously, holding them accountable.
+Peer-to-peer feedback is key to revising as it pushes students to articulate their interpretations to their classmates.
 Dispelling the notion of the perfect first draft helps students to see their own work from someone else's vantage point.
-Students grow in confidence and enthusiasm thanks to having created a close-knit writing community.
-By combining socially oriented group activities with a focused pedagogical approach, students’ ability to write critical essays increases dramatically.
-Link to activity.
+Students grow in confidence and enthusiasm thanks to having created a close-knit community through pair work and group activities.
+This pedagogical approach greatly enhances students’ ability to write critical essays at the university level.
+Link to activity

 Although I devise thoughtful lessons before the start of each semester, I revise my lesson plans based on students’ needs.
-Midway through the semester, I ask students whether the course has met their expectations and what suggestions they have for improvement.
-Such feedback allows me to regularly tailor the course’s content and analytical focus to the needs of students.
+Midway through the semester, I ask students if the course has met their expectations and whether they have suggestions for improvement.
+This feedback helps me to tailor the course for the benefit of the students.

-At Duke University, I have designed and taught three courses as an instructor of record: Writing 101 Sex, Power, and Conquest (Fall 2018 - evaluation), History 326 Colonial Latin America (Summer 2019 - evaluation), and History 190s Disease through the Ages (Summer 2020 - evaluation).
+At Duke University, I have designed and taught three courses as an Instructor of Record: Writing 101 Sex, Power, and Conquest (Fall 2018 - evaluation), History 326 Colonial Latin America (Summer 2019 - evaluation), and History 190s Disease through the Ages (Summer 2020 - evaluation).
 I have also served as a teaching assistant for five semesters.
-In all of my courses, I liaised with the major professor and teaching assistants each week.
-Together, we exchanged ideas regarding our individual sections and discussed marking standards to streamline the grading process.
+In all of these courses, I liaised with the major professor.
+Together, we exchanged ideas regarding individual sections and discussed marking standards to streamline the grading process.
 I have improved my pedagogical expertise further by enrolling in teaching-oriented courses such as Focusing on Teaching and Pedagogy (Hist 703), Fundamentals of College Teaching (GS 750), and College Teaching, Diverse Learners & Contentious Issues (GS 767).

-This experience has allowed me to refine my approach to teaching by creating assignments that promote active learning.
-As I continue to teach, I will look for new ways to encourage students to pursue creative engagement with the narratives and ideas that structure the world in which they live.
+This experience has allowed me to create and implement assignments that promote active learning.
+As I continue to teach, I will look for new ways to encourage students to pursue sustained engagement with the historical narratives and ideas that structure the world in which they live.